 Step 1: Make Your Christmas Robin Bird Motif

-You'll find the template for this available over here on my sewing site.
+You'll find the template for this available over here on my craft site.

 Print your Robin bird template onto some light colored card and cut it out.